FREVA-CLINT/freva-deployment/docs/TuiHowto.md

    to a custom ansible playbook here.
 If this is set then the deployment will use this playbook instead of the default playbook that ships with the system.
 Leave blank for default behaviour.
+6. Set the user name that should execute the container commands, defaults to root.
+Leave blank if no special user is needed.
-6. Set the path to the `python3.4+` binary, this should be set if the python binary is not part of the `$PATH` variable.
+7. Set the path to the `python3.4+` binary, this should be set if the python binary is not part of the `$PATH` variable.
-7. Set the login user name for the remote machine.
+8. Set the login user name for the remote machine.

 ### Notes on the solr setup
 Although still configurable, the name of the solr core (files) might be